Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Using AWS Console

-01 Sign in to your Trend Micro Cloud One™ – Conformity account, access Configure HTTP Desync Mitigation Mode for Classic Load Balancers conformity rule settings and identify the Desync Mitigation mode configured for your AWS cloud account.
+01 Sign in to your Trend Cloud One™ – Conformity account, access Configure HTTP Desync Mitigation Mode for Classic Load Balancers conformity rule settings and identify the Desync Mitigation mode configured for your AWS cloud account.

 02 Sign in to the AWS Management Console.